raghvendrasingh07/100-days-of-code/README.md

 ### Day 41: February 22, 2021 | Day 42: February 23, 2021

-**Today's Progress**: Finally, I completed my simple react application where we can add, delete and update employee details.
+**Both day Progress**: Finally, I completed my simple react application where we can add, delete and update employee details.
 I have not used any database or back-end for this application.
 The details will be saved in the local storage of the browser.
 This project is done with the help of a youtube tutorial and just to learn material UI (A popular react UI framework).

 **Link to work:** [Code here](https://github.com/rsinghcodes/100-days-of-code/tree/master/learning-reactjs-tuts)